EasyNetDev/Saitek-FIP/README.md

 File Size: 3.0 MB
 ```

-Plus if you want to use it under X-Plane 12, you don't have a plug in!
+Plus if you want to use it under X-Plane 12, you don't have a plugin!
 "Thank you" Logitech for your "awesome" support for these devices.

 Taking a look to this page https://support.logi.com/hc/en-ch/articles/360023347393-Mac-support-for-Saitek-devices shows that even Radio / Switch / Multi Panels are not compatible.